 Linkedin’s reported that a staggering 40% of the nation’s privately held small businesses and franchises are owned by baby boomers.
 This demographic makes up an incredible portion of U.S. business owners and goes to show just how influential this generation is on America’s economy, even from their retirement hometowns and senior living communities.

-Baby boomer entrepreneurs are proving that retirement should never mean the end of your impact or influence over society, but rather the beginning of something else for you to be passionate about.
+Baby boomer entrepreneurs are demonstrating that retirement does not have to represent the end of your impact or influence in society, but rather the start of something new that you are passionate about.

 How much wealth do boomers own?